 There are so many group choices.
 How should I go about deciding on one?

-Start by choosing your church.
-Next to the "find a group map," filter by location, time and type of group.
+Start by visiting the "find a group map."
+Then filter by region, time and type of group.
 Regular group attendance is important and beneficial for community, so try to find a group that is convenient for you.
 If you need further guidance, contact email@example.com.

 Can I visit a few different groups before deciding on one?